 My name is Ian Wylie and I am a former Fleet Street reporter, writer, editor and TV specialist now working as a freelance journalist based in Northumberland.

 I write for a range of UK national newspapers and magazines and work with ITV on the interviews for many of their drama press packs / production notes.

 Until October 2009 I was the London Editor & TV Editor of the Manchester Evening News / MEN Media, based for the last 12 years in my west London home office after years in both Fleet Street and Farringdon Road.

 I’ve written about television for the last 25 years, concentrating almost exclusively on it since 1997, interviewing hundreds of top stars along the way, including a poignant last interview with Jill Dando exactly a week before she was murdered.

 I regularly interview cast members on the sets of Britain’s top TV dramas across the UK and Europe, as well as interviews in London and elsewhere after their work is done.

-Plus anyone from the latest rising star to leading TV executives and writers via – to name a few – Downton Abbey, Doc Martin, Mr Selfridge, The Bletchley Circle, Midsomer Murders and the cobbles of Coronation Street.
+Plus anyone from the latest rising star to leading TV executives and writers via – to name a few – Downton Abbey, Doc Martin, Mr Selfridge, Midsomer Murders and the cobbles of Coronation Street.